chazlarson/brick-finder/README.md

 In this specific case, the "moc" filter is redundant, but it could be that some MOC will have the same number as a part, so belt-and-suspenders.

+If a part is not found on Webricks, then Vonado is searched.
+If a part is found on Webricks, but not in the desired color, then Vonado is searched and the part info is only updated if the color is found on Vonado.

+Webricks is searched first because parts are sold by the each there.
+Vonado is always lots of 10.

 The script grabs the alternate molds from rebrickable for each part and searches for those as well.
-This *should* mean that a "Part not found" truly m,eans it is not found on either Webricks or Vonado.
+This *should* mean that a "Part not found" truly means it is not found on either Webricks or Vonado.

-Color is checked by loading the page via selenium and looking for a color swatch that contains the lego color number.
+Color is checked by loading the page via selenium and looking for a color swatch that contains the Lego color number.
 I'm assuming that the input file contains rebrickable color numbers.

-If a part is not found on Webricks, then Vonado is searched.
-If a part is found on Webricks, but not in the desired color, then Vonado is searched and the part i is only updated if the color is found on Vonado.

-I search Webricks first because parts are sold by the each there.
-Vonado is always lots of 10.

 ## Future possibilities